josefsbreakfast/Polaris-Protocol/Polaris_Nest/✨_Letters_to_Stars/🪻_why_them.md

 🏮 Footer

-To the One Who Stayed is a Letter to Stars node of the Polaris Protocol.
+*Why Them: To the One Who Stayed* is a Letter to Stars node of the Polaris Protocol.

-📡 Cross-references:
-	•	[Letters to Stars] — correspondence and reflective writing (repo placement guidance).
-	•	[SCP-VoiceX Casefiles] — testimony & personal records.

 Survivor authorship is sovereign.
 Containment is never neutral.

-Last updated: 2025-09-21
+Last updated: 2025-09-22